Malpractice: Proof of malpractice

 Professional negligence actions require a professional relationship between the professional and the person claiming to have been injured by malpractice.
-For example, in order to sue a lawyer for malpractice the person bringing the claim must have had an attorney-client relationship with the lawyer.
+For example, to sue a lawyer for malpractice the person bringing the claim must have had an attorney-client relationship with the lawyer.

-To succeed in a malpractice action under typical malpractice law, the person making a malpractice claim must prove both that the professional committed an act of culpable negligence and that the person suffered injury as a result of the professional's error.
+To succeed in a malpractice action under typical malpractice law, the person making a malpractice claim must prove that the professional committed an act of culpable negligence and that the person suffered an injury due to the professional's error.

 Medical malpractice

 Medical malpractice is a highly complex area of law, with laws that differ significantly between jurisdictions.

-In Australia, medical malpractice and the rise in incidences of claims against individual and institutional providers has led to the evolution of patient advocates.
+In Australia, medical malpractice and the rise in claims against individual and institutional providers have led to the evolution of patient advocates.